Life Lessons - James 1:1-4

 It's Your Turn

 Now it's your turn to dig in and see what God has to say to you.
-Use the five steps above to get you started in your time with God.
-Allow God to speak directly to you through His word.
-Feel free to share something (in the comment section below) that God revealed to you as you studied these four verses in James.
+Use the five steps above to get started.
+Allow God to speak to you through His word.
+Feel free to share (in the comment section below) what God revealed to you as you studied these four verses in James.

 It is Well with my Soul